-When available, the Group measures the fair value of an When the Group purchases a financial asset and simultaneously enters into an agreement to resell the asset instrument using the guoted price in an active market for that (or a substantially similar asset) at a fixed price on a future instrument.
-A market is regarded as active if transactions for the asset or liability take place with sufficient frequency date (reverse repo or stock borrowing), the arrangement and volume to provide pricing information on an ongoing is accounted for as a loan or advance, and the underlying basis.
-If there is no quoted price in an active market, then asset is not recognised in the Group's financial statements. the Group uses valuation techniques that maximise the use of relevant observable inputs and minimise the use 4.SIGNIFICANT ACCOUNTING POLICIES of unobservable inputs.
-The chosen valuation technique (CONTINUED) incorporates all of the factors that market participants would take into account in pricing a transaction.
+When available, the Group measures the fair value of an instrument using the quoted price in an active market for that instrument.
+A market is regarded as active if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+If there is no quoted price in an active market, then the Group uses valuation techniques that maximise the use of relevant observable inputs and minimise the use of unobservable inputs.
+The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction.
 The estimation of the fair value is disclosed in Note 36.

-The best evidence of the fair value of a financial instrument Before 1 January 2018, "Due from banks" and "Loans and at initial recognition is normally the transaction price - i.e. advances to customers" were non-derivative financial assets the fair value of the consideration given or received.
-If the with fixed or determinable payments that were not quoted Group determines that the fair value at initial recognition in an active market and that the Group did not intend to differs from the transaction price and the fair value is sell immediately or in the near term.
-"Due from banks" evidenced neither by a quoted price in an active market and "Loans and advances" were classified as loans and for an identical asset or liability nor based on a valuation receivables.
-Loans and advances to customers included: technique that uses only data from observable markets, those classified as loans and receivable: and then the financial instrument is initially measured at fair finance lease receivable value, adjusted to defer the difference between the fair Loans and advances were initially measured at fair value value at initial recognition and the transaction price. plus incremental direct transaction costs, and subsequently Subsequently, that difference is recognised in profit or loss measured at their amortised cost using the effective on an appropriate basis over the life of the instrument but interest method.
-Loans and advances also included finance no later than when the valuation is wholly supported by lease receivable in which the Group was the lessor (see observable market data or the transaction is closed out.
+The best evidence of the fair value of a financial instrument at initial recognition is normally the transaction price -i.e. the fair value of the consideration given or received.
+If the Group determines that the fair value at initial recognition differs from the transaction price and the fair value is evidenced neither by a quoted price in an active market for an identical asset or liability nor based on a valuation technique that uses only data from observable markets, then the financial instrument is initially measured at fair value, adjusted to defer the difference between the fair value at initial recognition and the transaction price.
+Subsequently, that difference is recognised in profit or loss on an appropriate basis over the life of the instrument but no later than when the valuation is wholly supported by observable market data or the transaction is closed out.

-If an asset or a liability measured at fair value has a bid price and an ask price, then the Group measures assets and long positions at the bid price and liabilities and short positions. at the ask price.
+If an asset or a liability measured at fair value has a bid price and an ask price, then the Group measures assets and long positions at the bid price and liabilities and short positions at the ask price.
 The fair value of a demand deposit is not less than the amount payable on demand, discounted from the first date on which the amount could be required to be paid.
 The Group recognises transfers between levels of the fair value hierarchy as of the end of the reporting period during which the change has occurred.